-In July, 2009, Heidi was diagnosed with stage 4, endometrial sarcoma, with the most aggressive type of cells.
+In July, 2009, Heidi was diagnosed with stage 4 endometrial sarcoma, with the most aggressive type of cells.
 During the next two years, she had 42 days of chemotherapy infusions and three major surgeries.
 Nevertheless, the relentless cancer kept coming back.
-After her third surgery, with no more chemotherapy options, she was told by her doctors to get ready for hospice.
+After her third surgery, with no more chemotherapy options, she was told to get ready for hospice.
 Here is her story, written by Chuck Gibson and Community Press, republished here with permission:

 “There were times when Heidi Bright prepared to die after being diagnosed with a terminal cancer in July 2009.

 Today Bright delivers a message of hope and healing through her book “Thriver Soup” and speaking to groups.
 This is the third traditionally published book by the Milford author.
 Bright’s book addresses healing from every angle: physical, medical, nutritional, social, emotional, mental and spiritual.
 It is exactly the same approach she used in her own survival and healing.
 Highly undifferentiated endometrial sarcoma is a most rare form of uterine sarcoma.
 At a leiomyosarcoma conference in 2015, only half the people in the room raised their hand when Bright asked if they even heard of this diagnosis.
 Zero hands went up when asked if they knew of anybody diagnosed.